-When I was a baby barrister, one particular instructing solicitor used to send me her most unappealing, horrible clients on the basis that, in her words, “You look like a child, and judges will find it harder to slam my clients with your little babyface peeking up at them”.
+When I was a baby barrister, one particular instructing solicitor used to send me his most unappealing, horrible clients on the basis that, in his words, “You look like a child, and judges will find it harder to slam my clients with your little babyface peeking up at them”.

 At the time I accepted the backhanded compliment with good grace, grateful that a solicitor had found a reason, however damaging to my fragile pupil self-esteem, to send me work.
 I smiled politely, went home and, having dabbed my tears, resolved to grow the biggest moustache known to man.

 What I should have done is tell him that his behaviour was unacceptable and ageist, and, having done so, publish his comments and my smug, self-righteous reply across social media for his professional colleagues, clients and family to enjoy.

 For that, we learn today, is how 27 year-old barrister Charlotte Proudman dealt with a hamfisted compliment directed towards her appearance by a solicitor with whom she had connected on LinkedIn.
 The full story is here, but the offending dialogue reads thus:

 This exchange was posted by Ms Proudman to Twitter, where, as she no doubt intended, it swiftly became viral.
 In a public statement released by the solicitor earlier, he said:

 “Most people post pretty unprofessional pictures on LinkedIn, my comment was aimed at the professional quality of the presentation on LinkedIn which was unfortunately misinterpreted.

 ‘Ms Proudman is clearly highly respected and I was pleased to receive her request to linkup and very happy to instruct her on matters which [are] relevant to her expertise, that remains the position.”

 The final word goes to the claimant, who, she tells the Evening Standard, seeks a public apology and has complained not only to the CEO of the solicitor’s firm but the Solicitors Regulation Authority: